 The Defendant doctor is the pediatric intensive care specialist assigned to the PICU.
 She evaluates the girl in the early evening, at shift change, and does not follow the plan her predecessors developed to remove the tube.
 She tells the girl's parents that she is going to dinner but assures them that she would be able to promptly return if paged.

 While the Defendant doctor is at dinner, the girl dislodges her breathing tube.
 The Defendant doctor is paged and returns promptly to the hospital as she said she would.
 The Defendant doctor determines that the breathing tube should remain out.
 The Defendant Doctor once again leaves the hospital to get dinner, assuring the parents that she would be available if paged urgently.

 Several hours later, the girl begins having difficulty breathing.
 The Defendant respiratory therapist is called for, who determines that there is no reason to change the plan for a trial extubation.

 The girl's parents filed a lawsuit in Baltimore City against Sinai Hospital, the doctor, and the respiratory therapist.
-They allege that the standard of care was violated when the defendants (1) failed to properly monitor the girl's condition, (2) failed to timely intubate the girl, (3) failed to call a health care provider to intubate the girl when the doctor did not respond promptly to the urgent page, (4) failed to provide oxygen to the girl in a timely manner.
-As a result of the Defendants' negligence, the girl has sustained serious and permanent injuries to her body and her parents have been and will be forced to incur significant medical expenses.Negligence
+They allege that the standard of care was violated when the defendants: (1) failed to adequately monitor the girl's condition, (2) failed to timely intubate the girl, (3) failed to call a health care provider to intubate the girl when the doctor did not respond promptly to the urgent page, (4) failed to provide oxygen to the girl in a timely manner.
+As a result of the Defendants' negligence, the girl has sustained severe and permanent injuries to her body and her parents have been and will be forced to incur significant medical expenses.Negligence